 Technology BYOD Device

-For the 2017-2018 academic year, all U of D Jesuit high school students are required to bring a device to school that meets a minimum set of requirements.
+All U of D Jesuit high school students are required to bring a device to school that meets a minimum set of requirements.
 Incoming freshmen and transfer students will be held to this year's requirements; sophomores, juniors, and seniors may continue using devices that meet the requirements of their first year in the program, but if purchasing a new device are asked to follow the most up-to-date requirements.
 These requirements represent a minimum standard - most laptops and tablets sold today meet these requirements, with a few exceptions.
-Acceptable devices include Android tablets, Macbooks and iPads, Linux laptops and tablets, and Windows laptops and tablets.
+Acceptable devices include Android tablets, Macbooks, Linux laptops and tablets, and Windows laptops and tablets.

 Each student must bring a device that: